 Every property in Winnipeg has an assessed value, which is the dollar value assigned to a home or other piece of property for tax purposes.
 The City of Winnipeg conducts a general assessment in accordance with legislation, also known as a reassessment, to assign new values for all properties in the city so they align more closely with current market values.

-Considering these items, properties may experience a municipal property tax increase higher or lower than the announced property tax rate change (increase of 3.5%) depending on how their new assessed value compares with the City’s average change in assessment value (8% increase).
-Any change to the frontage levy will also have an impact on the amount of annual municipal property taxes charged on a property.
+Considering these items, properties may experience a municipal property tax increase higher or lower than the announced property tax rate change (increase of 5.95%) depending on how their new assessed value compares with the City’s average change in assessment value (9.5% increase).

 How the percent change in assessed value can impact municipal property taxes